ByungkyuKang/Portfolio/Data_Analysis_Projects/Korean_Sociodemographic_Analysis/README.md

 The raw survey dataset (`Koweps_hpwc14_2019_beta2.sav`) is not included in this repository because it exceeds GitHub's file size limit.

-If you would like to reproduce the analysis, you can download the dataset from the link above and place it inside the project's `data/` folder:
+If you would like to reproduce the analysis, download the dataset from the link above and place it inside:

 ```text
 Korean_Sociodemographic_Analysis/